richardssam/RVDagViewer/README.md

 ## Install

-You can use the dagviewer.zip to install directly.
+You can use the dagviewer.zip to install directly into RV and OpenRV using the Preferences/Packages -> "Add Packages" button.

 This has been tested with a fairly recent version of RV and OpenRV (2025).